helpfulBadger/blog/content/blog/envoy_opa_1_front_proxy.md

 # Getting Started with Envoy & Open Policy Agent --- 01 ---
 ## Using Envoy as a Front Proxy

-This is the 1st Envory & Open Policy Agent (OPA) Getting Started Guide.
+This is the 1st Envoy & Open Policy Agent (OPA) Getting Started Guide.
 Each guide is intended to explore a single Envoy or OPA feature and walk through a simple implementation.
 Each guide builds on the concepts explored in the previous guide with the end goal of building a very powerful authorization service by the end of the series.

 The source code for this getting started examples is located on Github. <span style="color:blue"> ------>  [Envoy & OPA GS # 1](https://github.com/helpfulBadger/envoy_getting_started/tree/master/01_front_proxy) </span>